eclipse-velocitas/vehicle-app-python-sdk/README.md

 ExecExitError: Program returned exit code: 1
 ```

-It is recommended to test locally that the not yet released SDK is compatible with the Seat Adjuster example and then merge the changes
+It is recommended to test locally if the not yet released SDK is compatible with the Seat Adjuster example and then merge the changes
 even if Continuos Integration fails.

 2. Tag the commit and upload to GitHub